-Perspectives ISSUED: NOT FOR CONSTRUCTION Drawings and Specifications as instruments of service are and shall remain the property of the person producing the model and generating the drawings.
-They are not to be The General Contractor is responsible for confirming and correlating dimensions at the job site.
-Sip Haus Supplies will not be responsible for construction means, SIP HAUS DA06 UNLESS CERTIFIED used on extensions of the project, or other projects, except by agreement in writing and appropriate compensation to the copyright owner. methods, techniques, sequences, or procedures, or for safety precautions and programs in connection with the project. © Sip Haus Supplies WA 0004 agest Number Alma Road 109 Alma Road North Perth, W.A.
+Drawings and Specifications as instruments of service are and shall remain the property of the person producing the model and generating the drawings.
+They are not to be used on extensions of the project, or other projects, except by agreement in writing and appropriate compensation to the conviribit owner.
+The General Contractor is responsible is confirming and correlating dimensions : the job site.
+Sip Haus Supplies will not tresponsible for construction means, methods, techniques, sequences, or procedures, or for safely precautions are programs in connection with the project.